MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

   :::image type="content" alt-text="Screenshot of an example pull request that shows changes to content in 'policy.xml' and changes only to whitespace in other files." source="media/automated-api-deployment-merging-artifacts-pr.png" lightbox="media/automated-api-deployment-merging-artifacts-pr.png":::

 - After the PR is approved, it triggers another pipeline that publishes from API Management to the portal.
-In our example, <!--we named this pipeline _apim-publish-to-portal_, and--> it has the following stages: _Build creator_, _Build terminator_, and _Publish APIM instances_.
+In our example, <!--we named this pipeline _apim-publish-to-portal_, and--> it has the following stages: _build creator_, _build terminator_, and _publish APIM instances_.

   :::image type="content" alt-text="Screenshot of the stages in APIM-publish-to-portal, a pipeline." source="media/automated-api-deployment-stages-of-api-management-publish.png":::

   - The _build creator_ stage handles creation of new APIs.
   - The _build terminator_ stage handles any deletions.
+  - The _publish APIM instances_ stage publishes changes to the API Management instance.

+  :::image type="content" alt-text="Screenshot that shows the jobs in an example run of APIM-publish-to-portal, a pipeline." source="media/automated-api-deployment-jobs-in-api-management-publish.png" lightbox="media/automated-api-deployment-jobs-in-api-management-publish.png":::

   After this pipeline runs successfully, all the changes are published into the API Management instance.
-In our example, this stage is named _Publish APIM instances_.

-  :::image type="content" alt-text="Screenshot that shows the jobs in an example run of APIM-publish-to-portal, a pipeline." source="media/automated-api-deployment-jobs-in-api-management-publish.png" lightbox="media/automated-api-deployment-jobs-in-api-management-publish.png":::

 ## Pricing